1. What does RAILnet-21 propose?

 The transfer of track ownership to the States in which Amtrak owns track would result in the balkanization of the system because there would be no central coordinating body and, more importantly, the available funding and investment direction would change on a State-by-State basis.

-AIRNet-21 aligns with the Administration’s infrastructure vision.
+RAILnet-21 aligns with the Administration’s infrastructure vision.
 It causes the private sector to invest significantly more in a Government-owned asset than the Government could politically or fiscally achieve.
 At the same time, the asset remains -- and all improvements to the asset become -- the Government’s property.
 And, capitalizing on the private sector’s management expertise, it causes significant job growth and improved travel options.
 Unlike virtually all other proposals, however, it has no cost to the Government; based on discussions with the Congressional Budget Office, it appears likely to score well.
-This means that AIRNet-21 actually brings funds into the Government.
+This means that RAILnet-21 actually brings funds into the Government.

 During this period, it is anticipated that, in both maintenance and capital, close to $20 billion would be invested.